Just take a look at a landing page we used to advertise our trial of Unbounce back in our early years, compared to a landing page we’re using today…

-And yet—only 54% of the SaaS landing pages I sampled featured a testimonial of some kind.
+And yet—only 54% of the SaaS landing pages we sampled featured a testimonial of some kind.
 (And that number gets even lower if you only count the testimonials that feature photos of the customer and their real, full names.)

-But you don’t have to take my word on why you should use social proof—here’s a testimonial (omg, see what I did there?) from Andy Crestodina, Co-Founder and Chief Marketing Officer at Orbit Media.
+But you don’t have to take my word on why you should use social proof—here’s a testimonial (omg, see what we did there?) from Andy Crestodina, Co-Founder and Chief Marketing Officer at Orbit Media.

 When you say it, it’s marketing.
 When your customer says it, it’s social proof.
 This is why testimonials are so powerful.
 The substance is better; it’s an objective, third-party perspective.
 The style is also better; it’s more authentic, less polished.

 Here’s some good news!
 When it comes to keeping your landing page distraction-free, most SaaS marketers seem to be on board.
-91% of the pages I sampled had no top navigation, and 73% of them had only one, singular CTA for visitors to click on.
+91% of the pages we sampled had no top navigation, and 73% of them had only one, singular CTA for visitors to click on.
 Keeping eyes on the prize—that’s the landing page advantage.

 Your CTA has to do a lot of heavy lifting.
 Not only should it inspire action from your landing page visitors, but it should also make it clear exactly what will happen when someone clicks through.

 The word cloud above shows which CTA buttons SaaS marketers are using most frequently on their landing pages.
 “Get Started” and “Get Free Demo” are two of the most popular phrases, with other classics like “Start Your Free Trial” and “Try Now” coming in close behind.